 Portions C) 1996, Mall-Net

 For your web space and web photography needs, contact

-Dr. Cathcart reports success testing this theraputic approach on a select group of patients.
-This author should be in the next batch trying this new therapy.
-Stay tuned.
+The late Dr. Cathcart repored success testing this theraputic approach on a select group of patients.
+This author was able to use biofeedback to learn how to adjust his body temperature.

 Related issues would include a greater need to evaluate and avoid conditions in which sudden or heavy energy expenditures would likely be required, fostering a life long habituation favoring deeper thought.

 This may have some bearing in the observation that intelligent people seem to have more allergy problems than less intelligent people.

 See The Cold Body Page, coldbody.html, for observations, information, and additional references.